 After all that exploring there is no better place for a snack and a sit down than the aptly named View Point Café; a truly unique place to take in the amazing views over the water while watching some of the world’s largest vessels making their way in and out of the port.
 The menu contains a range of very reasonably priced food and drink, from comforting ‘butties’ and big breakfasts to the lighter quiche of the day served with salad or chips and peas.
 There is also a lovely children’s menu and a range of cakes and pastries too.
 Don’t forget to pop next door to the visitor centre to identify the ships you have seen come and go that day.

 2. RSPB Minsmere

 For a café experience set amongst nature, visit RSPB Minsmere Nature Reserve where you can wander in the wetlands and wood, venture onto the beach and possibly spot one the many rare birds such as Bitterns and Avocets.
-If you are really lucky you could even spy an otter or a red deer.
-The reserve offers a range of guided tours of the reserve, including a daring 4x4 safari taking small groups to areas of the reserve that are usually inaccessible.

 3. Cafe 1885 at Snape Maltings

 At Snape Maltings you can choose from a range of inspiring walks amongst the marches and heath or through the reeds that line the river Alde Valley.
 Visitors can take their time pottering in a selection of little shops, many of which sell locally hand made items or can stroll through several galleries taking in the paintings, ceramics and sculptures in this cultured village.